kirixvelu/project-108/src/blog/article-126.md

 “So we live like caged beasts waitin’ for the day to let the rage free.
 Still me ’til they kill me.” (‘Holler If Ya Hear Me’ 1993)

+The list is long but few handpicked examples are suffice to get the point across.
 After reading Tupac’s lyrics, why would any police force employed by the corporate government would ever want to solve the murder of Rapper Tupac?
+Since Tupac is too popular to provide a false closing, traitors of working class left the case unresolved long enough to please the ruling powers.

+While reasons for leaving early may vary for such an artist like Tupac due to place of living, choice of associations and type of lifestyles; however, that does not eliminate the possibilities of corporate employment.